leto-git/deep-learning-programming-tasks/README.md

-# deep-learning-practical-task
+# Deep learning practical tasks
-Programming tasks for a `Deep learning for engineers` lecture.
+Two programming tasks for a `Deep learning for engineers` lecture.

-## Task description
+## Tasks description
 The first task is to train a **linear regression model** to predict agricultural harvest yields based on data from a .csv file.

 In the second task a **classification model** is trained in order to distinguish between two animal species based on their measurements.

 ## Libraries and Resources